Nombre de Dios

 Major Trails And Attractions

 The park offers hiking opportunities along forest trails that ascend from coastal communities into the interior mountain forests.
 Waterfalls fed by the abundant rainfall are among the most visited natural attractions, with several accessible by trails of varying difficulty from nearby towns.
 Birdwatching is excellent throughout the park, with early morning walks from forest edges rewarding observers with sightings of toucans, parrots, and numerous neotropical migrants during seasonal peaks.
 The river systems provide opportunities for freshwater swimming in natural pools.
+The Cangrejal River Valley on the western edge serves as the primary tourist access point, offering white water rafting, canyoneering, and kayaking.
 Community-based ecotourism initiatives in nearby Garífuna and mestizo communities offer guided forest walks with local naturalists who possess deep knowledge of the park's wildlife and medicinal plants.

 Visitor Facilities And Travel

-The park is most accessible from the city of La Ceiba, Atlántida's departmental capital and Honduras's gateway for Caribbean coast tourism, located approximately 40 kilometers to the west.
-The nearby town of Jutiapa serves as a practical base for park access.
+The park is most accessible from the city of La Ceiba, Atlántida's departmental capital and Honduras's gateway for Caribbean coast tourism.
+The park extends between the Cangrejal River to the west and the Papaloteca River to the east, with the Caribbean Sea forming its northern border.
 Roads connecting coastal communities to park entry points are present but of variable quality, particularly in the wet season.
 Basic trail infrastructure exists within the park, though facilities are limited and guided visits are recommended for unfamiliar visitors.
+The Fundación Parque Nacional Nombre de Dios (FUPNAND) operates visitor services from La Ceiba.
 The nearest airport is La Ceiba's Golosón International Airport, which receives domestic flights from Tegucigalpa and San Pedro Sula and connections via Roatán.
 Accommodation in La Ceiba ranges from budget hospedajes to international hotels.

 Conservation And Sustainability

 Nombre de Dios National Park faces significant deforestation pressure from agricultural expansion, particularly cattle ranching and palm oil plantations along the lowland buffer zone.
 Illegal logging within the park boundary remains a challenge due to the park's remote terrain and limited ranger presence.
-Conservation organizations including the Honduran Environmental Foundation (FUDENA) and international partners work with the ICF to strengthen boundary demarcation and community-based monitoring.
+Conservation organizations work with the ICF to strengthen boundary demarcation and community-based monitoring.
 Watershed protection is a key conservation objective, as the park's forests regulate water flows to coastal communities and river basins.
 Sustainable agriculture and agroforestry programs in buffer zone communities aim to reduce the economic pressure driving encroachment into the park's forests.
+The co-management arrangement between ICF, FUPNAND, and the municipalities of Jutiapa and La Ceiba provides an important framework for coordinated conservation governance.
+[1]

 Visitor Ratings